frenck/spook/documentation/integrations/input_select.md

 title: Input select
 subtitle: Offers a selection of the finest options.
 thumbnail: ../images/integrations/input_select/example.png
-description: Spook adds some new services to the input select integration, which allows to select a random option and to shuffle or sort the list of options in the input select.
+description: Spook adds some new actions to the input select integration, which allows to select a random option and to shuffle or sort the list of options in the input select.
 date: 2023-08-09T21:29:00+02:00
 ---